rahul-verma/arjuna/docs/source/configuration.rst

 - Options in Arjuna can be defined with various configuration files, command line and/or programmatically.
 - Arjuna supports tweaking its built in options which are represented by **ArjunaOption** enum.
 - Arjuna also supports user defined options.
 So, you can create your own project related options and use the same eco-system which Arjuna uses for its built-in options.
-- A **Configuration** object represents fixed values for configured settings (Arjuna options as well user defined options).
+- A :py:class:`Configuration<arjuna.tpi.config.Configuration>` object represents fixed values for configured settings (Arjuna options as well user defined options).
-- A **Configuration** is immutable which means that once created it can not be modified.
+- A :py:class:`Configuration<arjuna.tpi.config.Configuration>` is immutable which means that once created it can not be modified.
 This saves you from a lot of debugging overhead as configuration objects are large global objects.
 Arjuna makes them read-only.

 Default **Reference Configuration**
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-- As a part of initialation, Arjuna creates the reference **Configuration** object which combines the following to create the reference :
+- As a part of initialation, Arjuna creates the reference :py:class:`Configuration<arjuna.tpi.config.Configuration>` object which combines the following to create the reference :
     - Default settings for Arjuna options
     - Project level settings included in **<Project root directory>/config/project.yaml** file.
     - Options in data configuration with name **data** in **<Project root directory>/config/data.yaml** file, if present.